 Please scroll down to the recipe card below for the full ingredients list with measurements, complete recipe method, recipe notes, and nutritional information.

 - Yeast - I use fast-action dry yeast for this recipe.
 The recipe also works with standard active/dry yeast or fresh yeast.
-Although you don't normally need to dissolve the fast-action yeast in warm water and then leave it to become foamy, the texture of the bread becomes fluffier if dissolved in warm water first.

 - Olive oil - It adds richness and flavor to the bread.
 You can also use canola oil, sunflower oil, or vegetable oil.

-How to Make Cheesy Italian Bread?
+How to Make Italian Cheese and Herb Bread

 Let it sit for about 5 minutes until the mixture becomes frothy.

 Knead the dough on a lightly floured surface for about 5-7 minutes until it becomes smooth and elastic.
+If you’re using a mixer, about 5 minutes is enough.
+The dough should feel soft to the touch, not sticky.
+If it sticks too much, add a small amount of flour, one tablespoon at a time.

 Place the dough in a greased bowl, cover it with a clean kitchen towel, and let it rise in a warm place for about 1 hour or until it doubles in size.

-Preheat your oven to 200°C (400°F), grease a baking dish size of 13"x9" (33cmx23cm) with olive oil, and line it with parchment paper.
+Preheat your oven to 180°C (356°F), grease a baking dish size of 13"x9" (33cmx23cm) with olive oil, and line it with parchment paper.

-Top Tips From the Chef
+Recipe Tips From the Chef

 - Give the dough enough time to rise.
 Follow the recipe's instructions for the recommended rising times to ensure a light and fluffy texture.